YBS18/kiloTextEditor/README.md

-# kiloTextEditor
-Text editor with C
+# Text editor with C

 Implementation of kilo text editor tutorial